-Carapace is broad, flattened and of a tan or brown color with darker brown borders on the growth rings bordering the scutes.
+Carapace is broad, flattened and of a tan or brown color, with darker brown growth rings bordering the scutes.
 The anterior and posterior marginals are serrated and slightly upturned.
 Plastron is ivory to light tan in color, with paired forked gulars.
 Head and limbs are the same color as the shell and are protected with thick scales.
 Has one or more enlarged, conical spurs (or tubercles) on the upper hind limbs.

 Hot, arid savannah, desert fringes, and acacia scrublands.
 Standing water only appears for short periods of time.

-The burrows they dig can be 10 feet deep, and so are significantly cooler than the air above.
+The burrows they dig can be 10 feet deep and are significantly cooler than the air above.
 Other animals can use abandoned tortoise burrows for shelter from the heat.

 They are crepuscular, most active at dusk and dawn.
 Most of their activity is concentrated in the rainy season between July and October, when succulents and annual grasses are most abundant.
 In the dry season they aestivate in cool burrows to conserve water.
 In the morning they usually bask in the sun to warm their body after the cool night.

-When the weather gets too hot or cold, they will retreat to their burrows, and may stay in it for hours.
+When the weather gets too hot or cold, they will retreat to their burrows, and may stay in them for hours.
 During dry season they may stay in their burrows and enter aestivation.
-Since they depend mostly on just the water in their food and metabolic water, this behavior is important for them to avoid dehydration in hot weather.
+This behavior is important for them to avoid dehydration in hot weather, since they are mostly dependent on just the water in their food and metabolic water.
 They may also flip mud onto their backs for cooling.
 If temperatures exceed 100F, they will smear saliva on their front legs to further cool them down.
-They are able to drink up to 15 percent of its body weight when they come across water.
+They are able to drink up to 15 percent of their body weight when they come across water.

 Even as hatchlings, these tortoises are aggressive towards each other.
 During mating season they become even more aggressive.
 Other than as hatchlings and during mating season, they are solitary.